 5. Support Healthy Gallbladder and Liver Function

 Most herbal bitters are known for their abilities to regulate elimination, increase circulation, and fight off toxins (including heavy metals), thus enhancing the body’s natural cleansing process.
 That in itself makes bitter herbs very helpful to the gallbladder and liver.
-Aside from that, a lot of bitter herbs have liver-protecting and bile-boosting properties.
+Aside from that, many bitter herbs have liver-protecting and bile-boosting properties.

 Milk thistle, for example, has been used as a liver strengthener for centuries.
-The silymarin flavonoid in this herb is able to maintain the health of liver cells and neutralize the harmful effects of toxins.
-Dandelion also help the liver by supporting bile production and boosting the immune system.
+The silymarin flavonoid in this herb can maintain the health of liver cells and neutralize the harmful effects of toxins.
+Dandelion also helps the liver by supporting bile production and boosting the immune system.
 Wormwood and yellow dock are other bitter herbs that contain compounds supporting the liver.